 I joined the philosophy department at Princeton in 2014.
-My background is in early modern philosophy, especially all things Spinoza, and I continue to be interested in early modern metaphysics, ethics, and politics, and my favorite philosophical subject is essence (and eternity) in the Ethics.
-I am also interested in how to protect the rights of children in various political and cultural environments.
+In 2016 I went on leave and completed a JD at Yale Law School.
+My background is primarily in early modern philosophy, especially all things Spinoza.
+I work in early modern metaphysics, ethics, and politics, and my favorite philosophical subject is essence (and eternity) in the Ethics.
+I spend time reading, writing, and thinking about authority, existence, algorithms, and procedure.
+I also research how countries and communities can protect the rights and facilitate the well-being of children in various social, political, and legal environments.

 I graduated from Haverford College in 2012 with high honors in philosophy.
 I am a Watson Fellow; my project involved the socio-political space of children who exist outside "traditional" family structures.
 I lived and worked in Kazakhstan, India, Uganda, Ecuador, Peru, Estonia, Austria, and Germany.
 I conducted similar research in Romania and Belgium as an undergraduate through the Center for Peace and Global Citizenship, and in Zambia, Zimbabwe, and Botswana as a law student.
 I received my MA magna cum laude in philosophy from KU Leuven in 2014.